-Every year, 150 billion cubic metres of gas is burned off into the atmosphere through gas flaring from oil extraction.
+Every year, 150 billion cubic metres of gas is burned off globally into the atmosphere through gas flaring.
 That represents about $21 billion of lost potential revenues.

 To put it in context, the amount of gas flared is equivalent to the gas consumption of two of Europe’s largest markets – Germany and the United Kingdom.